• Skip to primary navigation

 How to Update a Dresser | Navy and dark stain

-I love two toned furniture projects using dark stain and almost any color.
-I'm going to show you how to update a dresser with a two-toned look.
+I love two-toned furniture projects using dark stains and almost any color.
+I will show you how to update a dresser with a two-toned look.
 It involves navy and Jacobean stain.
-This month’s power tool challenge post is all about modify—which is what I normally do to all of my projects.
-But I took a step back this month and made it a little easier, but I am still including lots of tidbits to help you learn something from this modified dresser.
+This month’s power tool challenge post is to “modify,” which I usually do for all my projects.
+I took a step back this month and made it a little easier, but I am still including many tidbits to help you learn something from this modified dresser.

-So much better, looking a little modern!!
-Can you believe it's the same piece of furniture?
+It’s so much better; it looks a little modern!!
+Can you believe it’s the same piece of furniture?

-Not into wood working, looking for an easy dresser makeover with paint?
+Are you not into woodworking or looking for an easy dresser makeover with paint?

 Let's see how to update a dresser . . .

-Using a 1x6 in place of the old trim was the plan.
-I actually wanted to add trim around the front and both sides.
-However, the width I needed was a full 6” a 1x6 wouldn’t work, so I just decided to add trim inside the front legs.
+Using a 1×6 in place of the old trim was the plan.
+I wanted to add trim around the front and both sides.
+However, the width I needed was a total of 6 inches.
+A 1×6 wouldn’t work, so I just decided to add trim inside the front legs.

-I keep a small piece of sandpaper near my saw at all times so that as soon as I cut a board, I can knock off the splintering pieces.
+I always keep a small piece of sandpaper near my saw to knock off the splintering pieces as soon as I cut a board.

 More Ways to Update a Dresser